Celvis-wq/Lesson/README.md

 ## Purpose:

 - Every number evenly divisible by 5 prints "Hit".
-This was for a class quiz.
+This was for my cyber class quiz.
+He just wanted to see us write this and push it to github, simple stuff not like I don't do this already lol.
 <br />

 ## FAQ: